LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  hostIPC (boolean) = Default is false.
 Use the IPC namespace.
 -  hostPID (boolean) = Default is false.
 Use the PID namespace.
 -  hostname (string) = Default is "<HOSTNAME>.<SUBDOMAIN>.<POD_NAMESPACE.svc.<CLUSTER_DOMAIN>".
 The cluster domain default is "cluster.local".
 A custom hostname for the Pod.
 -  hostNetwork (boolean) = Default is false.
-Use the worker nodes' primary namespace (not managed by Kubernetes).
+Expose the ``po.spec.containers.ports.containerPort`` directly on the Node it is running on.
+Unlike a Service, this will create a 1:1 mapping of the port used by the containers to the exact same port number on the Node.
 -  imagePullSecrets (list of maps)

    -  name (string) = The name of the Secret to use.